eove/orca/docs/hardware_tokens.md

 Your selection?
 2
 ```

-OpenPGP on the Yubikeys uses the PIV facility.

-> [!Note]
-> For older Yubikeys (<5.2.3), Ed25519 is not supported, and only RSA keys are supported up to 2048 included, not larger bit size.

-# Using your Yubikey on a different machine
+# Using your hardware token on a different machine

 If your want to use a machine where the keypair was not generated, you must:
-* connect your yubikey
+* connect your hardware token
 * import the exported public key using `gpg --import`
 * run `gpg --card-status`

 Both your public key and private key are now available for use on this new machine.

 > [!Tip]
-> If you didn't save you public key, there are [ways to use your Yubikey anyway](https://www.nicksherlock.com/2021/08/recovering-lost-gpg-public-keys-from-your-yubikey/).
+> If you didn't save you public key, there are [ways to use your hardware token anyway](https://www.nicksherlock.com/2021/08/recovering-lost-gpg-public-keys-from-your-yubikey/).

-# Resources
+# Resources (specific to yubikeys)

 * https://github.com/drduh/YubiKey-Guide
 * https://whynothugo.nl/journal/2022/07/11/using-a-yubikey-for-gpg/